 You aren’t just an entertainer, but a motivational and keynote speaker.
 Can you give us a hint as to how each of us might benefit from thinking like a magician?

 In my world as a magician, perception is everything.
 Perception influences the way we see, think and act — towards ourselves and others.
 I speak to companies and organizations about the psychology of magic and how it applies to their everyday lives.
 I teach them how to “Think Like A Magician,” so they can recognize the limits of their perception.
 I share with them the fundamental principles of interpersonal communication so they can be more aware of how people around them feel, think and act, whether it’s their children, spouse, co-workers, bosses or customers.
-I’ve shared these secrets with nurses at Florida Hospital, teachers at Orange County Public Schools, engineers at Siemens, advisers at Morgan Stanley, lawyers at NASCAR, and rocket scientists at NASA.
+I’ve shared these secrets with nurses at Florida Hospital, teachers at Orange County Public Schools, engineers at Siemens, advisers at Morgan Stanley, lawyers at NASCAR or TN sponsors attorneys, and rocket scientists at NASA.
 No matter who you are, if perception plays a role in your life or business, then understanding how to “Think Like A Magician” can expand your ability to connect and communicate with anyone you interact with.

 Which magician do you look up to the most?